 For the Consumer

 Applies to metronidazole topical: vaginal cream, vaginal gel/jelly, vaginal suppository

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by metronidazole topical (the active ingredient contained in MetroGel-Vaginal).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, metronidazole topical (the active ingredient contained in MetroGel-Vaginal) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 For Healthcare Professionals

 Applies to metronidazole topical: topical cream, topical gel, topical kit, topical lotion, vaginal gel with applicator